 The new graphs and dashboards are visible in any OKR view: company, department, team, or personal.
 The company dashboard also shows an overview for each level's completion towards expectations.

 Now go log in to your Weekdone and see those shiny automated dashboards in action.
+If not a user yet, sign up for free here.
 At least for us, they've been a joy to use, driving us to check and update our OKRs more, and stay on track.
 Enjoy!

 More OKR materials: